My First Function

 $ (cd docker && docker-compose -f docker-compose-ubuntu-1804.yml up --build) Starting teaclave-authentication-service ... done Starting teaclave-access-control-service ... done Starting teaclave-scheduler-service ... done Starting teaclave-management-service ... done Starting teaclave-execution-service ... done Starting teaclave-frontend-service ... done Attaching to ...

 # Invoke Function

-We provide several examples to demonstrating the platform.
-Let's get started with invoking a built-in function: echo, which is a simple function takes one input message and return it.
+We provide several examples to demonstrate the platform.
+Let's get started with invoking a built-in function: echo, which is a simple function that takes one input message and returns it.

 This example is written in Python, and some dependencies are needed for the